Princess ‘Madeline’ Noor: “The Spy Princess Remembered”

 Noor arrived in France by Lysander aircraft in August of 1943 and one of her fellow agents remembered her by saying: “She was very young but I always had the confidence that if she were captured she would not speak, and never had any anxiety on this score.”
 And it seems his judgment was correct because after being betrayed, Noor during a desperate fight was arrested and taken to 84 Avenue Foch in Paris, the then home of the SD and the Gestapo.
 The building is still there today and for further information about its history, please see my article on Oddette Churchill.

 Noor would remain a prisoner at the Avenue Foch for five weeks and seems to have been fairly well treated, even at one time asking her interrogator for the use of a hot bath!
 She also requested and was supplied with paper and pencils.
 Later she attempted on two occasions to escape but was recaptured.
-This would result with the threat of her being shot and experiencing some assaults on her body.
+This would result in the threat of her being shot and experiencing some assaults on her body.
 But she never betrayed any other agents.

 After these fiascos in Paris and to the embarrassment of her interrogators Noor with others was dispatched to a prison at Pforzheim in Germany, near the Black Forest.
 Noor was the first political prisoner it seems to arrive there on November 27th 1943.
 Now she would be classed as a dangerous prisoner and for her, the treatment would only get worse.